sergeiudris/ged/doc/development-guide.md

 ## development guide

-- it is recommended using a unix system, MacOS or Linux (ubuntu 18.04 for example)
+- it is recommended to use a unix system, MacOS or Linux (ubuntu 18.04 for example)
 - that said, everything runs in docker, so should work on Windows

-#### install
+#### setup

 - install
     - docker
     - docker-compose
     - git